Remix-Design/RemixIcon/README.md

 English | [简体中文](./README_CN.md)

+> Note:
+> This is a fork of [Remix Icon](https://github.com/Remix-Design/remixicon "Remix Icon") made to work with React Native Platforms, while also been tree shakable.
+For other implementations, see [react-native-remix-icon](https://github.com/ajayesivan/react-native-remix-icon "react-native-remix-icon").

 Remix Icon is a set of open-source neutral-style system symbols for designers and developers.
 Unlike a patchwork icon library, 3000+ icons are all elaborately crafted so that they are born with the genes of readability, consistency, and perfect pixels.
 Each icon was designed in "Outlined" and "Filled" styles based on a 24x24 grid.
 Of course, all the icons are free for both personal and commercial use.

 [![icon demo](./.github/files/preview.svg)](https://remixicon.com)